What is a Cooperative?

 How often do I participate in the classroom and how will I know when I am to participate?

-The 2/3s parents participate once every 4-6 weeks, the 3/4s parents approximately once a month, and the 4/5s parents are in the classroom about once every 3 weeks.
 This can vary according to the size and individual needs of the class.
 Each class has a liaison that coordinates the calendar for classroom participation.
-Generally, sign-ups occur every 3 months and are held at orientation before school begins and at parent education meetings throughout the year.
+Generally, sign-ups occur every semester.
 Every effort is made to accommodate personal schedules.
-For unexpected schedule conflicts or illnesses, participating parents can swap days in advance or even the morning of class.
+For unexpected schedule conflicts or illnesses, participating parents can swap shifts.

 I have small children; how can I co-op?